serp.fast

 Python support is the decisive factor.
 Most AI/ML toolchains are Python-based (LangChain, LlamaIndex, CrewAI, AutoGen), and Playwright's Python library integrates naturally with these ecosystems.
 Using Puppeteer means running Node.js alongside your Python agent code, adding operational complexity.

 Browser Use, the most popular open-source browser agent framework (78K+ GitHub stars), is built on Playwright.
 Stagehand by Browserbase wraps Playwright (not Puppeteer).
 The agent ecosystem has standardized on Playwright as the default automation layer.
+If you're building AI agents that need a real browser, you almost certainly want Playwright.

 For JavaScript-native agent frameworks or teams already deep in the Node.js ecosystem, Puppeteer remains a viable choice.
 But the direction of the ecosystem is clear.